tableClothed/2016-portfolio/readme.txt

-this project is unstable

-please, let me know if you would like to suffer and change it
+this project is unstable. isn't responsible and looks decent only on 1536px x 385px view. it was a project for my high school's web application design lessons.